Quiver moduli and quantum loop algebras: Relation to critical -theory

-While contingent on \eqref{eqn:pi surj} and \eqref{eqn:iota inj}, formula \eqref{eqn:complete resolution} provides the natural generalization of the Hernandez-Leclerc conjecture \ref{conj:hl}: since critical $K$-theory of quivers with potential is a natural replacement of the $K$-theory of the critical locus, then
+which is the content of Corollary \ref{cor:main}.
+Since the left-hand side of the above equation categorifies the coefficients of the $q$-character, \eqref{eqn:complete resolution} is precisely the categorification and generalization to all $\bpsi$ of Theorem \ref{thm:hl}: since critical $K$-theory of quivers with potential is a natural replacement of the $K$-theory of the critical locus, then